rubenjoy/presentations/contents/spring-mvc/index.md

 }
 ```

-Validate it with call spring maven plugin.
+Validate it with calling spring maven plugin.

 ![Spring Boot Run](images/spring-boot-run.png)

 ---

-### Hello World in Spring (contd)
+### Hello World in Spring (contd.)

 - `SpringApplication.run` will launch our application
 - `@SpringBootApplication` is a convenience annotation that adds:
-    + @Configuration tags the class as configuration class
+    + `@Configuration` tags the class as configuration class
-    + @EnableAutoConfiguration tell Spring Boot to add beans automatically
+    + `@EnableAutoConfiguration` tell Spring Boot to add beans automatically
-    + @EnableWebMvc flags the application as a webapp
+    + `@EnableWebMvc` flags the application as a webapp
     + `@ComponentScan` look for other components, configurations and services

 ---

 ### Create Bean

-Bean that retrieve all created beans
+- Bean that retrieve all created beans

 ```java
 public class App {